octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/note-taking/hedgedoc.md

 ---
 draft: false
-title: HedgeDoc
+title: HedgeDoc fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/note-taking/hedgedoc/screenshot-1.jpg
+  description: HedgeDoc is an open-source, real-time collaborative markdown editor that enables easy collaboration on documents, notes, and presentations, all while being self-hosted for data security and control.
+  keywords: HedgeDoc, collaborative markdown editor, open-source markdown editor, real-time collaboration, self-hosted editor, markdown presentations, web-based editor, HackMD alternative, team collaboration tool, document sharing, markdown graphs, self-hosted notes editor
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: Note-taking
+      url: /fully-managed-open-source-services/applications/note-taking
+    - name: HedgeDoc
+      url: /fully-managed-open-source-services/applications/note-taking/hedgedoc

 content:
   id: hedgedoc
   name: HedgeDoc
   logo: /images/applications/note-taking/hedgedoc/logo.png
   website: https://hedgedoc.org/
   iframe_website: /website/applications/note-taking/hedgedoc
-  dashboardImage: /images/applications/note-taking/hedgedoc/screenshot-1.png
-  short_description: HedgeDoc is an open-source, web-based, self-hosted, collaborative markdown editor
-  description: HedgeDoc is an open-source, web-based, self-hosted, collaborative markdown editor.
-You can use it to easily collaborate on notes, graphs and even presentations in real-time.
-All you need to do is to share your note-link to your co-workers and they’re ready to go.
+  description: "HedgeDoc is an open-source, web-based, self-hosted markdown editor designed for seamless real-time collaboration.
+Whether you're working on notes, writing documents, or crafting presentations, HedgeDoc enables you and your team to collaborate effortlessly.
+With the ability to create and edit documents simultaneously, all you need to do is share a link, and your co-workers are ready to contribute.
+Built on HackMD's source code, it provides a fast, easy, and secure platform that puts control back in your hands with self-hosting options.
+HedgeDoc is the ultimate tool for collaborative writing and productivity."
   features:
-    - title: Real time collaboration
+    - title: Real-Time Collaboration
-      description: "HedgeDoc lets you collaborate in real-time with markdown.
-Built on HackMD source code, HedgeDoc lets you host and control your team's content with speed and ease."
+      description: "HedgeDoc allows seamless real-time collaboration with markdown.
+Multiple team members can work together on documents, making changes simultaneously with instant updates."
-    - title: Web-based & Self-hosted
+    - title: Web-Based & Self-Hosted
-      description: You don’t need extra software.
-The editor runs in your browser.
-Stay in control of your data.
-Keep it on your server.
+      description: "Run HedgeDoc directly in your browser without additional software installations.
+Plus, keep your data secure by hosting it on your own server, ensuring complete control over your content."
-    - title: Presentation mode
+    - title: Presentation Mode
-      description: "Use HedgeDoc to build and present slides in markdown.
-Powered by reveal.js! reveal.js is an open source HTML presentation framework.
-It's a tool that enables anyone with a web browser to create fully-featured and beautiful presentations for free."
+      description: "Transform your markdown notes into professional presentations using HedgeDoc’s integrated presentation mode.
+Powered by reveal.js, you can create visually stunning presentations right from your markdown editor."
-    - title: Graphs & diagrams
+    - title: Graphs & Diagrams
-      description: HedgeDoc supports many types of graphs, diagrams and embedded content.
-Chart.js is an open-source JavaScript library that allows you to draw different types of charts by using the HTML5 canvas element.
-MathJax is a cross-browser JavaScript library that displays mathematical notation in web browsers, using MathML, LaTeX and ASCIIMathML markup.
+      description: "HedgeDoc supports a variety of charts and diagrams, powered by Chart.js and MathJax.
+You can integrate graphs, mathematical equations, and data visualizations directly into your documents for enhanced communication."
+    - title: Markdown Simplicity
+      description: "HedgeDoc stays true to the simplicity of markdown, offering a clean and distraction-free writing environment.
+Easily format text, add links, images, and tables with simple markdown syntax."
+    - title: Real-Time Document Sharing
+      description: "Share your notes and documents instantly with a unique URL, allowing collaborators to view and edit in real time, ensuring everyone is on the same page and productive."
   screenshots:
     - /images/applications/note-taking/hedgedoc/screenshot-1.png
     - /images/applications/note-taking/hedgedoc/screenshot-2.png